How do I navigate cultural differences when using Russian tourist language

 - Tourists who take time to understand the intercultural norms embedded in the Russian language tend to have more positive interactions.

-In summary, successfully navigating cultural differences as a tourist in Russia involves polite, respectful communication with an appreciation for local customs and cultural context embedded in the language.
-1, 2, 3, 4
+Successfully navigating cultural differences as a tourist in Russia involves polite, respectful communication with an appreciation for local customs and cultural context embedded in the language.
+Combining formal speech, awareness of social norms, and attentiveness to communication subtleties helps tourists engage meaningfully and avoid common cross-cultural pitfalls during their visits.

 References